River Raisin

+The River Raisin (Nummasepee, 'River of Sturgeon') is a 135 mi river in southeast Michigan, United States, that flows in a generally easterly direction through glacial sediments before emptying into Lake Erie.
+The River Raisin drainage basin covers approximately 1072 sqmi in the Michigan counties of Monroe, Lenawee, Washtenaw, Jackson, and Hillsdale, along with Fulton County in northwest Ohio.

+Today, the land within its bounds is primarily used for agriculture, and light industry.
+Historically, the river served as a canoe transportation route for various Native American tribes, and for French Canadian Voyageurs.
+The river's English name comes from the French Rivière aux Raisins (translated as "River of Grapes"), in reference to the wild grapes growing along its banks.

 History and geography

 The River Raisin was used by local Potawatomi and Wyandot peoples, who had a portage between the upper river to gain access into the Grand and Kalamazoo rivers flowing west toward Lake Michigan.
 The river is still classified as canoeable throughout its length.
 But, low gradient, access issues, frequent logjams in the upper reaches, and 22 dams on the mainstream limit its recreational use.

-The first European settlements along the river were by French-Canadian colonists, who in the 1780s developed their traditional "ribbon" farms in Frenchtown.
+The first European settlers along the river were French Canadians, who in the 1780s developed their traditional ribbon farms in Frenchtown.
 These had narrow fronts on the river so that more farmers would have access, with deep rectangular lots reaching back from the river.
 Now part of Monroe, Michigan, this area is still the most populous area along the river.
 The resort area of Irish Hills lies in the uppermost region of the watershed, which includes 429 lakes and ponds.
 The largest of these is the 800 acre Lake Columbia.

 During the winter of 1813 as part of the War of 1812, the Battle of Frenchtown occurred near the river.
-British and Native American troops under the command of British General Henry Procter and Native American chiefs Roundhead, Walks in Water, and Split Log, were allied against a division of ill-trained Kentucky infantry and militia under command of General James Winchester.
-Cut off and surrounded and facing total slaughter, Winchester surrendered with British assurances of safety of the prisoners.
-The British and Potawatomi allies marched those who could walk to Detroit.
-But the next day, many of the severely wounded prisoners left in Frenchtown were killed by the Native Americans allies of the British.
+Great Britain and their allied Native American troops under the command of British General Henry Procter and Native American chiefs Roundhead, Walks in Water, and Split Log, fought against a division of ill-trained Kentucky infantry and militia under command of General James Winchester.
+Cut off and surrounded, and facing total slaughter, Winchester surrendered with British assurances of safety for the prisoners.
+The British and Potawatomi allies marched those who could walk to Detroit, to be held as prisoners of war.

+The next day, however, many of the severely wounded prisoners left in Frenchtown were killed by the Native Americans allies of the British.
 The Massacre of the River Raisin became a rallying cry ("Remember the Raisin") for Americans in the war, particularly for Kentuckians.
 United States troops returned in the spring to drive the British from Michigan forever.
 The original battlefield was preserved for years as a county park in Monroe, Michigan.
 It has several monuments erected to the Kentucky soldiers who died there.

-On October 12, 2010, the land was transferred to the federal government.
+On October 12, 2010, the land was transferred from the state to the federal government.
 By Congressional authorization, it is the only National Battlefield Park designating a battlefield of the War of 1812 - the River Raisin National Battlefield Park.